-Select Auto, Shutter Priority, Iris Priority, or Manual mode according to your needs.
+Select Auto, Shutter Priority, Iris Priority, Quality Priority, or Manual mode according to your needs. - Auto: System default, which automatically adjusts the iris, shutter speed, and gain for an optimmal exposure level.

-- Auto: System default, which automatically adjusts the iris, shutter speed, and gain for an optimmal exposure level. - Shutter Priority: When selected, the Exposure time slide bar will appear, allowing you to select an exposure time ranging from 1/10,000, to 1/1 second.
+- Shutter Priority: When selected, the Exposure time slide bar will appear, allowing you to select an exposure time ranging from 1/10,000, to 1/1 second.
 Once a fixed value is selected, system firmware will automatically tune the gain and iris settings to match an optimal exposure level. - Iris Priority: When selected, the Iris adjustment slide bar will appear, allowing you to select an aperture size ranging from F14 to F1.6.
 Once a fixed value is selected, system firmware will automatically tune the gain and exposure time to match an optimal exposure level.
 The value is measured in the F-number as the ratio of the focal length to the lens diameter.
 Iris size is inversely proportional to the F-number; therefore, the smaller the F-number, the greater is the exposure ratio.
-Smaller F-number (larger exposure ratio, largest size of lens aperture opening) is shown on the right of the slide bar. - Manual: Select Manual to set a fixed exposure time, iris, and gain.
+Smaller F-number (larger exposure ratio, largest size of lens aperture opening) is shown on the right of the slide bar. - Quality Priority: When selected, the embedded mapping table of aperture size and depth of field will apply when operating with the auto focus mechanism. - Manual: Select Manual to set a fixed exposure time, iris, and gain.
 Then, tune the slide bar to set the Exposure time, Iris adjustment, and Gain Control to the best image quality.
 A shorter exposure time allows less amount of light to enter the sensor; while a higher gain control value generates certain amount of noises.